villekf/OMEGA/README.md

 ### Intel

-Intel GPUs do not support forward and/or backward projection masks.
+Intel GPUs might not support forward and/or backward projection masks.

 ### Apple / Metal / MacOS